Mindy’s back and even more ‘preggo’ than before

 At first glance, Mindy’s fantasy relationship with Levitt’s character appears perfect: he produces her favorite reality show, he’s a wealthy Gentile, lets her proudly display her South Park pinball machine, and doesn’t admonish her for accidentally mistaking a decorative bowl of seashells for her favorite potato chips.
 But we soon see that Mindy’s hotshot husband makes her a kind of sort of terrible person.
 Instead of starting her own fertility clinic in reality, in the alternate universe Mindy’s business venture is something far less noble, called Delectable Desires and described by her husband Matt as “slutty girdles for the sexually active obese.”
 Hilarious writing and delivery, but a tragic character flaw for the Mindy we know and love.

 Danny’s matchmaking experience in India with the Lahiris balances Mindy’s It’s A Wonderful Life redux, and provides a fresh perspective on Mindy’s familial upbringing and her future relationship with Danny.
 Staunchly against marriage after his failed first one, Danny warms up to the idea of marrying Mindy after seeing her parents, who had an arranged marriage, work so well together despite their differences.
-Usually guaranteed to say something hilarious, Danny’s wit goes to the wayside while the Lahiris eccentric personalities, coupled with Danny’s line about how Mindy would only have an arranged marriage with a white NBA player, highlight the show’s goal of tiptoeing the line between culturally observant and stereotypically offensive, just enough to get an honest to goodness laugh from all audiences.
+Usually guaranteed to say something hilarious, Danny’s wit goes to the wayside while the Lahiris eccentric personalities, coupled with Danny’s line about how Mindy would only have an arranged marriage with a white NBA player, highlight the show’s ability of to make anyone ROFL.

 But things don’t get really good until nurse practitioner Morgan Tookers (Ike Barinholtz)) arrives in India after his idiotic naiveté leads him to a misdirected pit stop in Pakistan with Taliban recruitment, shockingly not out of the realm of possibility for Morgan.
 When interviewing an ideal Indian husband for Mindy, who is an ex-hip-hop dancer, Morgan says in the most matter-of-fact way, “It says here you like to dance.
 I myself I couldn’t walk until I was twelve.
 Can you speak to that?”
 Utterly ridiculous, classically Morgan, and perfectly hilarious.

 Mindy may not be your run-of-the-mill Carol Brady, Ginger Grant, or Ally McBeal.
-Mindy is better than that.
-She’s the woman we all want to be.
-No, not the rail thin, supple chested, cool girl who is able to down whiskey with the guys and pretend like she’s a flower that doesn’t produce any excrement, but the woman who orders Appletinis without abandon, owns up to being able to eat multiple pizzas, flaunts her love for saccharine sweet pop music, and is the perfect amount of selfish endearment.
+She’s better than that because she’s the woman we all want to be.
+No, not the rail thin, supple chested, cool girl who is able to down whiskey with the guys and pretend like she’s a flower that doesn’t produce any excrement, but the woman who orders Appletinis without abandon, owns up to being able to eat multiple pizzas, flaunts her love for saccharine sweet pop music, and possesses the perfect amount of selfish endearment.